wazo-platform/wazo-docker/README.md

 ## **WARNING**: Everything in this repo is experimental and not ready for the production

-Contains docker compose file to setup wazo-platform project
+Contains docker-compose file to setup wazo-platform project.

+The main goal of this repository is to list and document what we need to have container ready services.
+In other word, when this repository will contains only a docker-compose without hacks (volumes, custom images, etc..), then we will have container ready services

 ## Prerequisite